cvilas/guidance/product/product.md

   - Follow a *no renders* policy.
 No special effects.
 No edits that hide issues.
 - With hardware development, front-load effort on design.
   - Hardware iterations are slow and expensive.
 Aim to get to the right design with fewest iterations.
+  - To make each iteration count, start field experiments as soon as we have minimal working hardware.
+Learn where failures happen, their probability and severity.
+Let that inform next design iteration.
   - Hardware cannot be abstracted away easily.
 Make it representative of the final thing as soon as possible
   - Stable hardware platform is paramount for software development velocity.
 Identify V1.0 hardware development platform ASAP.
 - With software development, 'bias to action'